SCHOOL POLICIES

 Click here for our Restrictive Procedure Plan (for children with disabilities)

 Breakfast and lunch will be available at Harvest Best.
 School menus can be found under our Frequently Asked Questions page.
 All families will need to complete a form that enables the school to participate in the free or reduced-price meal program.
 For other information concerning health and wellness please review the school's Wellness Policy.
+If you have a food service complaint, please review the Civil Rights Complaint Procedure.

 • Families may send lunch to school; however, scholars will not have access to a refrigerator or microwave.